-- Explain the history of the Marine Corps profession of arms, leadership responsibilities, and Naval character from its origin to modem day.. - Describe the organization, roles, responsibilities, and capabilities of the Marine Corps.
-Apply Marine Corps doctrine and maneuver warfare philosophy in the planning and execution of tactical operations.
+- Explain the history of the Marine Corps profession of arms, leadership responsibilities, and Naval character from its origin to modern day. - Describe the organization, roles, responsibilities, and capabilities of the Marine Corps. - Explain the fundamentals of joint warfare, JTF organization and the combatant command structure, the characteristics of a joint campaign, how national and joint systems support tactical-level operations, and the capabilities of the relevant systems of the other services.

-- Apply critical thinking skills to challenge assumptions, accepted no1ms, and cognitive biases facilitating more info1med and ethical decision-making. - Develop creative, adaptive, and innovative solutions to complicated, complex problems in a fluid and dynamic environment. - Develop both written and verbal products that effectively communicate complex topics clearly and succinctly - Describe the nature and theory of war and their relationship to Marine Corps doctrine and maneuver warfare philosophy. - Apply Marine Corps doctrine, maneuver warfare philosophy, and the Marine Corps Planning Process (MCPP) to tactical planning for the integration of a combined arms MAGTF, incorporating considerations across all warfighting functions. - Employ the capabilities, principles, and planning considerations associated with sea basing, prepositioning operations, and expeditionary advanced bases. - Describe the cultural, geographic, and military aspects of the expeditionary environment. - Explain the ROMO and the characteristics, principles, and challenges associated with past, present, and future conflict as we fight at sea, from the sea, and ashore. - Examine the complex security environment and the employment of a 21st Century MAGTF across all five domains in the contemporary and future expeditionary environments.
+- Apply critical thinking skills to challenge assumptions, accepted norms, and cognitive biases facilitating more informed and ethical decision-making. - Develop creative, adaptive, and innovative solutions to complicated, complex problems in a fluid and dynamic environment. - Apply an integrated tactical plan, across all five domains, grounded in warfighting doctrine for an integrated, combined arms shore or sea based MAGTF. - Describe the organization, roles, responsibilities, and capabilities of an amphibious task force and other naval capabilities in support of an expeditionary operation. - Employ the capabilities, principles, and planning considerations associated with sea basing, prepositioning operations, and expeditionary advanced bases. - Describe the cultural, geographic, and military aspects of the expeditionary environment. - Explain the ROMO and the characteristics, principles, and challenges associated with past, present, and future conflict as we fight at sea, from the sea, and ashore. - Examine the complex security environment and the employment of a 21st Century MAGTF across all five domains in the contemporary and future expeditionary environments.